 - Ambient: 72 hours; Refrigerated: 1 week; Frozen: Unacceptable

 Characteristics: Beta thalassemia is caused by decreased or absent synthesis of the hemoglobin beta-chain resulting in variable clinical presentations ranging from mild anemia to transfusion dependence.
-Hereditary persistence of fetal hemoglobin (HPFH) is a clinically benign condition caused by mutations within the beta globin gene cluster that alter normal hemoglobin switching and result in persistent fetal hemoglobin (Hb F) production.
+Hereditary persistence of fetal hemoglobin (HPFH) is a clinically benign condition caused by variants within the beta globin gene cluster that alter normal hemoglobin switching and result in persistent fetal hemoglobin (Hb F) production.

 Incidence: Varies by ethnicity.